Public hearing is not only way to involve the public

-The goal in Communicative Planning is for participation to be done at the “Citizen Power” level.
-Your community planning process or government decision process is not adequate if it only involves very large public meetings, public notice about meetings is not active and instead are only found in places like in the classified or legal notice sections of the local newspaper, or is only a hearing at the end of the planning process after all decisions have already been made.
+The goal in communicative planning is for participation to be done at the “Citizen Power” level.
+Your community planning process or government decision process is not sufficient if it only involves very large public meetings, public notices are only found in places like in the classified or legal notice sections of the local newspaper, or is only a hearing at the end of the planning process after all decisions have already been made.

 Best practice is not just holding a public hearing, but rather includes public participation early in the discussion on the issue, so that the level of participation is at Citizen Power.

 Michigan State University Extension land use educators provide various training programs on planning and zoning, which are available to be presented in your county.
 Contact your local land use educator for more information.